Animals in Research

 Research involving animals

-At NERC, we take seriously our responsibility to be open and transparent about the animal research that we fund and conduct, and we encourage researchers to communicate their research.
+We take seriously our responsibility to be open and transparent about the research involving animals that we fund and conduct, and we encourage researchers to communicate with transparency on the animal use and interaction associated with their research.

-NERC will only fund research using animals where:
+NERC will only fund research using animals (ASPA) where:

 - no viable non-animal alternatives exist